git-commit-id/git-commit-id-maven-plugin/README.md

 Plugin compatibility with Java
 -------------------------------
+Here is an overview of the current plugin compatibility with Java

 | Plugin Version  | Required Java Version |
 | --------------- | ---------------------:|
 | 2.1.X           | Java 1.6              |